Discover what PESTLE means, and use our PESTLE analysis template and example to understand the external influences on your organisation

 SWOT is an acronym for Strengths, Weaknesses, Opportunities, Threats.
 Occasionally, it may also be found as a ‘WOTS up’ analysis or the TOWS analysis.
 The technique is credited to Albert Humphrey who led a research project at Stanford University in the 1960s and 1970s using data from leading companies involved in long range planning processes.

-A SWOT analysis is a planning tool used to understand the Strengths, Weaknesses, Opportunities, and Threats involved in a project or in a business.
-It involves stating the objective of the business or project and identifying the internal and external factors that are either supportive or unfavourable to achieving that objective.
-SWOT is often used as part of a strategic or business planning process, but can be useful in understanding an organisation or situation and decision-making for all sorts of situations.
+A SWOT analysis is a planning tool used to understand key factors - strengths, weaknesses, opportunities, and threats - involved in a project or in an organisation.
+It involves stating the objective of the organisation or project and identifying the internal and external factors that are either supportive or unfavourable to achieving that objective.
+SWOT is often used as part of a strategic or planning process, but can be when applied to aid in the understanding of an organisation or a situation, and also for decision-making for many different scenarios.

 Any organisation undertaking strategic planning will at some point assess its own strengths and weaknesses.
 When combined with an inventory of opportunities and threats in the organisation’s external environment, the organisation is effectively making a SWOT analysis establishing its current position.

-The term ‘SWOT analysis’ is in itself a curious term, for a SWOT is not an analysis in itself, but a number of elements when used together form a valuable framework for analysis.
-It is essentially a summary of a set of previous analyses – even if those were just 15 minutes of mini-brainstorming with yourself in front of your computer although this approach is not recommended!
+The term ‘SWOT analysis’ is in itself a curious term, for a SWOT is not an analysis in itself, but a number of elements which used together form a valuable framework for analysis.
+It is essentially a summary of a set of previous analyses – even if those were just 15 minutes of mini-brainstorming with yourself in front of your computer (although this approach is not recommended)!
 The analysis, or more correctly ‘interpretation’, comes after the SWOT summary has been produced.

 - Strengths: positive tangible and intangible attributes, internal to an organisation and within the organisation’s control